* Frigid winter boosts heating oil demand in US, Europe

 "The support for WTI is more constructive as they really had a cold winter," Nunan said, adding that two more snowstorms were forecast to hit the United States, while new pipeline capacity is reducing a supply glut at the contract's delivery point in Cushing, Oklahoma.

-Oil is also gaining support from tighter supply in the North Sea as the Buzzard oilfield, the largest field that contributes to Forties, has had a new output glitch.
+Oil is also gaining support from tighter supply in the North Sea as the Buzzard oilfield, the largest field that contributes to Forties, has had a new production glitch.

 ECONOMIC WOES DRAG

-Slowing economic growth in the U.S. and China raised concerns about fuel demand at the world's largest oil consumers while forecasts of excess supply this year weigh on oil prices.
+Signs of slowing economic growth in the United States and China raised concerns about fuel demand from the world's largest oil consumers and forecasts of excess supply this year weighed on oil prices.

-The U.S. economy has lost steam as manufacturing activity slowed sharply in January on the back of the biggest drop in new orders in 33 years, while construction spending barely rose in December, adding to concern about growth in China.
+The U.S. economy has lost steam as manufacturing activity slowed sharply in January on the back of the biggest drop in new orders in 33 years, while construction spending barely rose in December, while factory activity reports have raised concerns about growth in China.

 "The macroeconomic picture looks bad and that's why equities are weak.
 The so called risk-off trade is in vogue now," Nunan said, adding that the Federal Reserve's decision to further reduce its bond purchases has compounded problems at emerging economies.

-(Reporting by Florence Tan; Editing by Michael Perry and Subhranshu Sahu)
+(Reporting by Florence Tan; Editing by Michael Perry, Subhranshu Sahu and Simon Cameron-Moore)